 While this list is by no means all-inclusive, it may be a guide in identifying a difficult name or in finding a correct spelling.
-For others, perhaps more specific to a country of region, do a Google search using the word cognome and the name of the country or region.
+For others, perhaps more specific to a country or region, do a Google search using the word cognome and the name of the country or region.

 Portugal: Geographical dictionary (Dicionário corográfico do reino de Portugal) published by Agostinho Rodrigues de Andrade (click here).

 Brazil: A helpful website where you can find cities in Brazil is the IBGE website (Instituto Brasileiro de Geografia e Estatística) (click here).
-Look under "Histórico dos Municípios".
+Look under "Histórico dos Municípios."

-The names of places have also changed as a result of shortening, or combining two words into one.
+The names of places have also changed as a result of shortening or combining two words into one.
 For example, a town which today is known as Vinhedo was known in early records as Rocinha.
-Another example is a city in Bahia, Brazil known today as Salvador, which had its name reduced from "Cidade do São Salvador da Baía de Todos os Santos".
-Using care and a little bit of creativity in the spelling and combining of words, one can usually determine the parish that is being named.
+Another example is a city in Bahia, Brazil, known today as Salvador, which had its name reduced from "Cidade do São Salvador da Baía de Todos os Santos. " Using care and a little bit of creativity in the spelling and combining of words, one can usually determine the parish that is being named.
 Ultimately, final confirmation can only be had by checking the parish records for that particular parish.

 Maps.
 Generally, most of an ancestral family within a single generation or two, and often for ten or more, will come from a relatively limited geographical area.
-A detailed map of that area, even one from a national atlas, will be very useful in identifying those small places that make up a parish.
-A map can supplement gazetteers and geographical dictionaries by allowing you to see the physical relationship between the parish or locality in which you are currently working, and that of the newly encountered parish, town, or locality.
-Google maps and other online map collections can also be very helpful, but often fail to recognize the historical changes in place names.
+A detailed map of that area, even one from a national atlas, will be particularly useful in identifying those small places that make up a parish.
+A map can supplement gazetteers and geographical dictionaries by allowing you to see the physical relationship between the parish or locality in which you are currently working and that of the newly encountered parish, town, or locality.
+Google maps and other online map collections can also be very helpful but often fail to recognize the historical changes in place names.
 Detailed topographical maps exist for all of these countries, as well as a book called Index to Maps of Hispanic America which comes with a collection of large maps.
-A discussion about how to use these as well as a list including national atlases for Portugal and Brazil can be found in Finding Your Hispanic Roots.
+A discussion about how to use these, as well as a list including national atlases for Portugal and Brazil, can be found in Finding Your Hispanic Roots.

 Search the internet.
-The existence or likely non-existence of a more unique surname or place name can be proven often with additional information by simply searching for that name using a search engine or an online encyclopedia, such as Google, Wikipedia, or others.
+The existence or likely non-existence of a unique surname or place name can be proven often with additional information by simply searching for that name using a search engine or an online encyclopedia, such as Google, Wikipedia, or others.

 If you cannot decipher a name or word after reasonable efforts, trace or copy it down.
-Write down your best guess or guesses as to what the word may be, and then go on.
+Write down your best guess or guesses as to what the word could be, and then go on.
 The word, especially if it is a name, will most likely appear again.
 When it does, it may be much clearer the second time, or you may be better able to decipher it in the new context.
 If it does not appear the second time, then you can go back and look again at the word, having had more experience with less difficult words in that same individual's handwriting.

-The Mexican paleographer Maria Elena Bibriesca in setting forth norms for the reading of old handwriting offers the following excellent advice:
+The Mexican paleographer Maria Elena Bibriesca in setting forth norms for the reading of old handwriting, offers the following excellent advice: